 As early as your freshman year at UTSA, students are able to engage in fascinating studies that will let them act upon their curiosity and learn experientially.
 This can involve new approaches for stem cell therapy, creating bone scaffolds, examining the nuances of music theory in health therapy, patenting new technologies and much more.

 Italy, Mexico or Japan?
 The world is a Roadrunner’s oyster!
 Studying abroad can provide experiential learning for any career, including language learning, adaptability, independence, and cultural knowledge, which are all valued by employers.
-Studying abroad offers a unique opportunity to learn from another culture and also prepares students to live and work within a global society.
-In certain majors, study abroad opportunities are included automatically as part of the degree plan and faculty members will often lead new courses abroad for a semester.
+UTSA also provides scholarship opportunities for these programs in order to make studying abroad more financially accessible and in certain majors, study abroad opportunities are included automatically as part of the degree plan and faculty members will often lead new courses abroad for a semester.